Fun and unusual things to do in San Francisco: Here’s what’s cool, unique and different to do(2023)

 Tip: there are many spots around the city with fantastic views from above, you can check out my link below of places that are open for the public to check out some amazing panoramas of the city.

-It’s fun to explore the city and check out the many panoramic spots for amazing views of San Francisco.
+A San Francisco point of interest is to see the city from above with beautiful panoramas of the city below, and there many spots around the city where you will find these wonderful views of the city.
 If you are interested in checking out some of the best views of San Francisco from above, take a look at a recent post I did here, it’s definitely worth the effort to get to some of these places when you visit the city.
 Although quite a few are from hotels that require a drink or meal, there are a few that are also free and just require you to walk up to that destination or better yet, just take public transportation.

 A visit to the Exploratorium

-A expanded Exploratorium along the waterfront is a fantastic place to bring children or the young at heart in San Francisco.
-It’s a fun place to explore the museum filled with a combination of science, art and interactive exhibits and displays that the museum specializes in.
+One of the fun things to do in San Francisco is to visit the New Exploratorium on the waterfront.
+The expanded Exploratorium is a fantastic place to bring children or the young at heart to experience this cool space.
+Inside, it’s fun to explore the museum filled with a combination of science, art and interactive exhibits and displays that the museum specializes in.
 Education and fun is the main entertainment focus while the views outside on the bay and city are also a worthwhile draw to the Embarcadero.
 For more information about the museum, special exhibits and entry, check out their website here.

 Interior and exhibits at the Exploratorium